johnsulf/sp1/README.md

 ### Key features

 - Fade in image in header: The header of each page features an image that is faded in.
-- Color theme: Strong colors were used for the young target group.
+- Color theme: Strong colors are used for the young target group.
 Every page has its primary color.
-- Cards: A fair amount of time were used on the cards used on most pages.
+- Cards: The page features cards with images and icons for accessing content

 ## Built With